This page explains the operation of hybrid electric and electric vehicles.

 Hybrid and Electric Vehicle Speed Controllers

-Hybrid and electric vehicles both utilize electric motors to turn the wheels and their speed has to be controlled because of that, either to slow down or accelerate the vehicle.
+Hybrid and electric cars both utilize electric motors to turn the wheels and their speed has to be controlled because of that, either to slow down or accelerate the vehicle.
 A device called a controller or speed controller controls the current that flows from the battery bank to the motor.
 They don’t do this by simply increasing or decreasing electrical resistance to control the amount of current flowing, but they utilize what is called PWM or pulse width modulation.

 The reason why they don’t control the amount of current using electrical resistance is because the controller would waste far too much of the energy, and you cannot afford to waste much energy in an EV because the batteries already don’t provide enough to begin with.